Faywyn/llama-copilot.nvim/README.md

 })
 ```

+## Requirement
+Need [ollama](https://ollama.com/) and any model.
+Initially for [codellama:7b-code](https://ollama.com/library/codellama:7b-code) and up to [70b](https://ollama.com/library/codellama:70b-code)

+## Usage
+llama-copilot provides a user command ``:LlamaCopilot`` that can be used to trigger code generation based on the current context.
+Here's how you can use it:

+1. Position your cursor where you want to generate code.
+2. Type ``:LlamaCopilot`` and press Enter.

+This will trigger the plugin to send a request to ollama's API with the current context as a prompt.
+Codellama's AI model will then generate code based on the prompt and display the generated code in a floating window.

 > [!IMPORTANT]\
-> There might be problems caused by invalid characters (tabs, quotes, ...).
+> There might be problems caused by invalid characters in prompt (tabs, quotes, ...).
 If you want to edit the [code](https://github.com/Faywyn/llama-copilot.nvim/blob/274a8f747799b4ac94919dbcb92a42626cad8f8b/lua/llama-copilot.lua#L85)

-## Requirement
-Need [ollama](https://ollama.com/) and any llm model.
-Initially for [codellama:7b-code](https://ollama.com/library/codellama:7b-code) and up to [70b](https://ollama.com/library/codellama:70b-code)

 ## Example
 <div align="center">
   <p>https://github.com/Faywynnn/llama-copilot.nvim/assets/63558304/116c126c-c20f-4537-b95a-76255f2a10a9</p>
   Video speed: x4
 </div>

-## Usage
-`:LlamaCopilot` complete current code.
-The input is the text abouve the cursor.